SLSTP-2018/shab/README.md

 * Black Carbon Telelmetry: Code relating to combining our various data streams and analyzing ABCD data
-* Flight: Code related to performing the flight, e.g. Arduino code
+* Flight Software: Code related to performing the flight, e.g. Arduino code
 * Hardware: Hardware designs, e.g. CAD files, PCB schematics, etc.
 * Manuals: Operating and software manuals for all parts
 * Reference Code: Any software from previous projects to reference in our work